 Money beliefs inform our financial habits and impact our behaviors.
 These beliefs either cause distress or lead to success.
 Dr. Brad Smith, a financial psychologist, coined the term “money scripts,” which helps categorize these money beliefs that affect financial habits.

-No matter where you are on your financial wellness journey, it’s great to be aware of how your relationship with money–positive or negative–impact your financial decisions.
+Whether you are on your financial wellness journey, it’s great to be aware of how your relationship with money–positive or negative–impacts your financial decisions.